graphiti-api/graphiti/guides/concepts/testing.md

 ### 2.2 `#json`

-To see the raw JSON response, just type `json`.
+To see the raw JSON response, use `json`.

 ### 2.3 `#datetime`